Complete Guide on Relocating to Taiwan

 Although limited in number, there are various international schools in Taiwan offering the expatriate community with foreign curriculum - most are US-based.
 In order to gain entry to an international school, a child must hold a foreign passport.
 Admission to most of the international/English schools is based on their own set of prerequisites.

 It is strongly recommended that the parents select at least two schools and begin the admission process as soon as the transition becomes evident.

 Scooters- the “most democratic vehicle on earth”

 Taiwan has the highest density of scooters in Asia.
 It makes driving a bit more exciting especially during peak hours.
-In addition of driving, there are many ways for expat to get around in Taipei.
+In addition to driving, there are many ways for an expat to get around in Taipei.
 The public transit system in Taipei is excellent.
 If an expat opts to commute to work by public transports, the buses, trains and the mass rapid transit (MRT) are always air-conditioned providing comfortable rides.
 During the rush hours, it tends to be more crowded.
 However, you can always wait for the next one to come soon.
 The buses run every 5-10 minutes with MRT runs every 3-5 minutes.

 Read our article about driving in Taiwan.